cc1024201/GoF23/README_E.md

  * Code implementation:
  * Taking xxx as an example, xxx, xxx
  */

-Complete the above comments
+1. Complete the above comments.
-Perform code implementation, the code should be complete, runnable, and have comments and test methods
+2. Output the code implementation code, the code must be complete and runnable, and there must be test cases.